 - 1. The music industry has increased its concern to ensure they are paid when copyrighted music is played.
-Therefore, the USAF requires any U.S. air show, civilian or military, hosting an Air Force aircraft performance which includes music (except as noted in Paragraph 9 below) secure the necessary music licenses for broadcast of pre-recorded copyrighted music over public address systems. - 2.
-On behalf of all US air shows, the International Council of Air Shows (ICAS) has negotiated a deal that will allow issuance of music licenses for ICAS member air shows for all 3 US music licensing organizations: ASCAP, BMI, and SESAC.
-ICAS will conduct the administrative work associated with securing the 3 music licenses at a price lower than what air shows can secure on their own, and significantly lower than US shows would have paid this year at previously contracted rates. - 3.
-This new initiative by ICAS was prompted by a decision by one of the U.S. music licensing organizations to change the method by which music license fees are calculated.
-That change would have dramatically increased the fees U.S. air shows pay to that organization.
-Instead, ICAS stepped in to negotiate a much lower flat fee for ICAS members only.
-And, having gone that far, decided to make it both easier and less expensive by packaging all three U.S. music licenses together. - 4.
-Each ICAS member air show is eligible for a single package of the three music licenses for one air show at the cost of \$875. - 5.
-If you would like to secure your music licenses through ICAS, send an email to connors@airshows.aero <mailto:connors@airshows.aero> and inform ICAS. - 6.
-ICAS will provide you with email confirmation to document that you have secured licensing through ICAS that covers all 3 U.S. music licensing agencies.
-ICAS will then send you a single invoice for \$875 due and payable within 30 days. - 7.
-If you have already paid for one or two of the three required music licenses this year, let ICAS know, and they'll make the necessary adjustments to the invoice. - 8.
+Therefore, the USAF requires any U.S. air show, civilian or military, hosting an Air Force aircraft performance which includes music (except as noted in Paragraph 6 below) to secure the necessary music licenses for broadcast of pre-recorded copyrighted music over public address systems.

+Music licensing is required for all Public Air Show Days; it is not required for practice/rehearsal days if they are not open to the public - 2.
+The ICAS negotiated music licensing rates for 2024 are \$650 for a one (1) day air show; \$950 for a two (2) day air show; \$1,200 for a three (3) day air show; \$1,450 for a four (4) day air show; \$1,700 for a five (5) day air show, \$1,950 for a six (6) day air show; and \$2,200 for a seven (7) day air show. - 3.
+Additional information is available at https://airshows.aero/CMS/71. - 4.
+ICAS has sent event organizers in the US with an air show in 2024 instructions on how to secure their music license through ICAS and provided the rates specified for their air show.
+Email Karen Connors at connors@airshows.aero with any questions regarding the ICAS Music Licensing Program. - 5.
 If you decide not to participate in this new ICAS program, you may continue to secure your music licenses through ASCAP, BMI and SESAC individually.
 But be forewarned that the ASCAP fees will increase significantly if you are not an ICAS member and will include a base fee plus either a percentage of your gross ticket sales or a percentage of the money you spend on your air show performer fees.
 In all cases, if you go it alone, your ASCAP fees will be dramatically higher than those negotiated by ICAS on your behalf.
-And the BMI and SESAC fees will be the same as those being charged by ICAS in this package program.

-9. No license is required for the song "We Remember", played during HF performances.
+And the BMI and SESAC fees will be the same as those being charged by ICAS in this package program. - 6.
+No license is required for the song "We Remember", played during HF performances.